Secured vs. Unsecured Bonds

 Typically, secured bonds are issued by corporations and municipalities.
 The majority of corporate bonds, however, are unsecured.
 In the case of municipals, unsecured bonds are often referred to as general obligation bonds, since they are backed by the municipality’s broad taxing power.
 In contrast, “revenue” bonds, which are bonds backed by the revenue expected to be generated by a specific project, and which are therefore considered secured bonds.

-Unsecured bonds are not secured by a specific asset, but rather by "the full faith and credit" of the issuer.
+Unsecured Bonds: They are not secured by a specific asset, but rather by "the full faith and credit" of the issuer.
 In other words, the investor has the issuer’s promise to repay but has no claim on specific collateral.

 This doesn’t necessarily have to be a bad thing: keep in mind that U.S. Treasuries — generally regarded as the lowest risk investment in the world when it comes to the possibility of default — are all unsecured bonds.